Erick-Gonza/Erick-gonza/README.md

 # Hi there, I'm Erick Gzz - aka Gonza.

-## I'm a Engineer, learning front-end development, and content creator on youtube!!
+## I'm a Engineer, learning front-end development, and beginner content creator on youtube!!

 - 🌱 I’m currently learning everything.
 - 👯 I’m looking to collaborate with other persons.